Jurassic World Dominion: Plot

-Wu meets Maisie and explains that his former colleague, Dr. Charlotte Lockwood (Benjamin Lockwood's deceased daughter), used her own DNA to replicate and give birth to the genetically identical Maisie.
-Charlotte also altered Maisie's DNA to prevent her from inheriting the fatal disease that would later kill Charlotte by injecting Maisie with a pathogen she engineered.
-Wu believes that Maisie and Beta's asexual conception and DNA are key to recreate Charlotte's pathogen to halt the locust outbreak.
+Wu meets Maisie and explains that his former colleague, Dr. Charlotte Lockwood (Benjamin Lockwood's deceased daughter) used her own DNA to replicate herself, giving birth to a genetically identical Maisie.
+To prevent Maisie from dying of the same fatal disease that would later kill Charlotte, she altered Maisie's DNA by injecting her with a custom-engineered pathogen.
+Wu believes that Maisie and Beta's asexual conception and DNA are key to recreating Charlotte's pathogen to halt the locust outbreak.

-A Quetzalcoatlus attacks Kayla's plane in Biosyn's airspace, forcing Owen and Kayla to crash land while Claire is ejected.
-After separate dinosaur encounters, the three regroup.
+A Quetzalcoatlus attacks Kayla's plane in Biosyn's airspace, forcing Owen and Kayla to crash-land in the icy wilderness while Claire is ejected.
+After Claire lands in a forest swamp, she narrowly escapes from a Therizinosaurus, while Owen and Kayla escape from a Pyroraptor and all three meet up after their separate dinosaur encounters.
 Inside Biosyn, Ian and Ramsay covertly advise Ellie and Alan on where to obtain a locust DNA sample.
-While searching for the lab, they encounter Maisie.
-Discovering the breach, Dodgson attempts to incinerate the locusts to destroy evidence; some locusts escape through an air vent while ablaze, sparking a wildfire around the preserve.
+While searching for the lab, they encounter and meet Maisie.
+Discovering the breach, Dodgson attempts to incinerate the locusts to destroy evidence; some locusts escape through an air vent while ablaze, sparking a huge wildfire and firestorm around the preserve, threatening to kill any dinosaur in its path.

 Alan, Ellie, and Maisie barely escape the facility before finding Ian.
-They meet Owen, Claire and Kayla, with Ramsay later joining them.
-Dodgson flees with dinosaur embryos (Note: Initially stolen by Dennis Nedry on Dodgson's orders in Jurassic Park (1993), and obtained by Dodgson in the fifth season of Jurassic World Camp Cretaceous (2022).) via a hyperloop, but becomes trapped after Claire and Ellie reroute the power and is then killed by a trio of Dilophosaurus.
-As the group works together, Owen, with Alan and Maisie's help, captures Beta.
-They and Wu escape in a Biosyn helicopter amidst a fight between a Giganotosaurus and Isla Nublar's former resident Tyrannosaurus, (Note: An individual commonly known offscreen as Rexy.) the latter assisted by a Therizinosaurus.
+They meet up with Owen, Claire, and Kayla, but are all attacked by a Giganotosaurus and take shelter in an observation tower.
+Ramsay joins them after abandoning Dodgson, who flees with dinosaur embryos (Note: Initially stolen by Dennis Nedry on Dodgson's orders in Jurassic Park (1993), and obtained by Dodgson in the fifth season of Jurassic World Camp Cretaceous (2022).) via a hyperloop, but becomes trapped after Claire and Ellie reroute the power and is killed by a trio of Dilophosaurus.
+As the group works together, Owen, with Alan and Maisie's help, locates and captures Beta.
+They and Wu escape in a Biosyn helicopter amidst a fight between the Giganotosaurus and Isla Nublar's former resident Tyrannosaurus, Rex, (Note: An individual commonly known offscreen as Rexy.) the latter assisted by the Therizinosaurus.

 Ellie and Alan rekindle their romantic relationship before testifying with Ian and Ramsay against Biosyn.
 Owen, Claire and Maisie return home and reunite Beta and Blue.
 Wu releases a host locust carrying the pathogen, gradually eradicating the swarms.
-Dinosaurs and humans adapt to a new co-existence, and the United Nations declares Biosyn Valley an international dinosaur sanctuary.
+Dinosaurs, Animals and Humans now adapt to a new co-existence, and the United Nations officially declares Biosyn Valley as an ultimate international dinosaur sanctuary.